metal3-io/cluster-api-provider-metal3/docs/api.md

 * **apiEndpoint**: contains the target cluster API server address and port in URL format
 * **noCloudProvider**: (true/false) Whether the cluster will not be deployed with an external cloud provider.
-If set to true, CAPBM will patch the target cluster node objects to add a providerID.
+If set to true, CAPM3 will patch the target cluster node objects to add a providerID.
 This will allow the CAPI process to continue even if the cluster is deployed without cloud provider.